Odor Control Projects

 The odor control products tested are used for vault toilets typically located in recreation areas such as camping sites and hiking trails.

-Warming the boxes to outgas the ammonia would have rendered the frozen fruit worthless and unmarketable.
+They couldn’t warm the boxes to outgas the ammonia, as that would have rendered the frozen fruit worthless and unmarketable.
+So they called us.

 An accidental chemical spill took place in a 4-story NASA office complex in Florida.
 The incident took place on a late Friday afternoon and the building was evacuated.

 The chemical had been safely removed and the Industrial Hygienist had determined that the facility was completely safe to be reoccupied by the workers yet the odor still lingered.

 The building windows and doors were opened to circulate the air but the odor remained.

 The concern was that the employees would object to working in the facility due to perceived health issues.

 The Environmental Health Manager located BioWorld via the Internet, called for information, and requested immediate shipping of the BioWorld Odor Neutralizer (BON) and a fogging unit.